BarryBlock88/Insecure-Dangereux_site/README.md

 10. Balsamiq (https://balsamiq.com/) was used to create the wireframes during the design process.

 ### Testing
-There were no syntax errors in the project.
-W3C Markup Validator
+In the project, no syntax errors were detected, as validated by - W3C Markup Validator
 (image)
 W3C CSS Validator